Royal Caribbean Group (NYSE:RCL) PT Raised to $61.00

-Royal Caribbean Group (NYSE:RCL) had its target price increased by research analysts at Morgan Stanley from $50.00 to $61.00 in a note issued to investors on Friday, The Fly reports.
-The firm currently has an “underweight” rating on the stock.
-Morgan Stanley’s target price would indicate a potential downside of 28.91% from the company’s current price.
+Royal Caribbean Group (NYSE:RCL) had its price target hoisted by investment analysts at Morgan Stanley from $50.00 to $61.00 in a research report issued on Thursday, PriceTargets.com reports.
+The brokerage presently has an “underweight” rating on the stock.
+Morgan Stanley’s price target indicates a potential downside of 29.84% from the company’s current price.

-In related news, CFO Jason T. Liberty sold 3,000 shares of the firm’s stock in a transaction dated Monday, April 12th.
-The shares were sold at an average price of $88.77, for a total value of $266,310.00.
-Following the transaction, the chief financial officer now owns 93,789 shares of the company’s stock, valued at approximately $8,325,649.53.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Lisa Lutoff-Perlo sold 23,702 shares of the firm’s stock in a transaction dated Monday, April 5th.
-The stock was sold at an average price of $90.00, for a total transaction of $2,133,180.00.
-Following the completion of the transaction, the chief executive officer now directly owns 73,391 shares in the company, valued at approximately $6,605,190.
+In other Royal Caribbean Group news, CFO Jason T. Liberty sold 34,778 shares of the business’s stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $90.17, for a total value of $3,135,932.26.
+Following the completion of the transaction, the chief financial officer now owns 115,251 shares of the company’s stock, valued at approximately $10,392,182.67.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CFO Jason T. Liberty sold 3,000 shares of the company’s stock in a transaction dated Monday, April 12th.
+The shares were sold at an average price of $88.77, for a total transaction of $266,310.00.
+Following the sale, the chief financial officer now directly owns 93,789 shares of the company’s stock, valued at approximately $8,325,649.53.
 The disclosure for this sale can be found here.
-Insiders sold a total of 76,688 shares of company stock worth $6,980,182 in the last ninety days.
-13.09% of the stock is currently owned by insiders.
+In the last three months, insiders sold 76,688 shares of company stock valued at $6,980,182.
+13.09% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in RCL.
 Claudia M.P.
-Batlle CRP R LLC purchased a new position in Royal Caribbean Group during the 3rd quarter valued at about $25,000.
-Jeppson Wealth Management LLC purchased a new position in Royal Caribbean Group during the 3rd quarter valued at about $26,000.
-Regent Peak Wealth Advisors LLC purchased a new position in Royal Caribbean Group during the 4th quarter valued at about $26,000.
-Childress Capital Advisors LLC purchased a new position in Royal Caribbean Group during the 4th quarter valued at about $26,000.
-Finally, Lederer & Associates Investment Counsel CA purchased a new position in Royal Caribbean Group during the 1st quarter valued at about $26,000.
-59.07% of the stock is currently owned by institutional investors and hedge funds.
+Batlle CRP R LLC purchased a new stake in shares of Royal Caribbean Group during the 3rd quarter valued at about $25,000.
+Jeppson Wealth Management LLC purchased a new stake in shares of Royal Caribbean Group during the 3rd quarter valued at about $26,000.
+Regent Peak Wealth Advisors LLC purchased a new stake in shares of Royal Caribbean Group during the 4th quarter valued at about $26,000.
+Childress Capital Advisors LLC purchased a new stake in shares of Royal Caribbean Group during the 4th quarter valued at about $26,000.
+Finally, Lederer & Associates Investment Counsel CA purchased a new stake in shares of Royal Caribbean Group during the 1st quarter valued at about $26,000.
+59.07% of the stock is owned by hedge funds and other institutional investors.

 Royal Caribbean Group operates as a cruise company worldwide.
 The company operates cruises under the Royal Caribbean International, Celebrity Cruises, Azamara, and Silversea Cruises brands, which comprise a range of itineraries that call on approximately 1,000 destinations.
 As of December 31, 2020, it operated 61 ships with an aggregate capacity of approximately 137,930 berths.